The Baby Bonus has been replaced with the Newborn Supplement and Newborn Upfront Payment.

 Parental Leave Pay, the Newborn Supplement, and the Newborn Upfront Payment cannot be paid for the same child.

-A person must have an individual adjusted taxable income of $150 000 or less in the financial year prior to the date of claim, birth or adoption (whichever is earlier) to be eligible.
+A person must have an individual adjusted taxable income of a specified amount or less in the financial year prior to the date of the claim, birth or adoption (whichever is earlier) to be eligible.
+The specified amount for the 2019–2020 financial year is $150 000; the amount for the 2020–2021 financial year is $151 350.
 There is no assets test.

 Employers must provide Paid Parental Leave to eligible employees.
 If an employer is not required to provide Paid Parental Leave, they can still choose to provide it in agreement with the employee.
-Eligible parents who do not receive Parental Leave Pay from their employer A document that sets out what a person wants to happen to their money and other property after they die. receive it from Centrelink.
+Eligible parents who do not receive Parental Leave Pay from their employer will receive it from Centrelink.

 Since 1 July 2013, a person may be eligible for a maximum period of two weeks Dad and Partner Pay if they meet the eligibility, work, income and residency tests, and are on unpaid leave or not working during the pay period.
 They must care for the child on each day of the pay period.
-However, the percentage of care they must To promise to do or not do something, such as returning to court on a certain day, or to hand a document over to another party in a legal proceeding.
-An undertaking is enforceable by attachment or like an injunction. is not specified, nor is there a requirement that they be legally responsible for the child.
-The rate is $740.60 per week before tax.
+However, the percentage of care they must undertake is not specified, nor is there a requirement that they be legally responsible for the child.
+The rate is $772.55 per week before tax.
 It is a taxable payment.